Paying Taxes in Malaysia

 Foreign entrepreneurs who want to open a company in Malaysia are advised to invest on this market, because the conditions available for foreigners have been improved by the local authorities.
 However, when choosing a foreign location for a business, the investors should also study the taxation system that will apply to their company.
 Our team of specialists in company incorporation in Malaysia can offer assistance when complying with the local tax authorities.

 Taxation system applicable to companies in Malaysia

-Foreign entrepreneurs should also know that Malaysia does not impose any tax on the capital gains for most of the business activities carried out here, but the tax is applicable in the case of real estate transactions; our team of company incorporation agents in Malaysia can offer more details.
+Foreign entrepreneurs should also know that Malaysia does not impose any tax on the capital gains for most of the business activities carried out here, but the tax is applicable in the case of real estate transactions; our team of agents in company incorporation in Malaysia can offer more details.

 Corporate taxes in Malaysia

-As a general rule, companies registered in Malaysia are taxed at a rate of 24% on the corporate income, but the local authorities impose a 19% corporate tax rate as well, under special conditions.
-It is important to know that the corporate tax rates were lowered by 1% each of them at the beginning of 2016.
+As a general rule, companies registered in Malaysia are taxed at a rate of 24% on the corporate income, but the local authorities impose a 17% corporate tax rate as well, under special conditions.
+It is important to know that the corporate tax rates were lowered at the beginning of 2016.
 The corporate income tax in Malaysia is charged as follows:

 Investors are also liable to payroll tax, a tax imposed on the company for the activity of the employees.
 The tax is withheld by the company and redistributed to the Malaysian tax authorities.
 A company also has to pay social contributions at the Social Security Organization, at the rate of 1,75%, from the employee’s salary.

 Persons who are employed in Malaysia must pay taxes in accordance to their income level and this is necessary for both Malaysian tax residents and non-residents.
 According to the Inland Revenue Board of Malaysia, a foreign person working in this country needs to be registered for taxation in a period of maximum two months since the date at which the employment contact entered into force.